STR Regulations & Maine Airbnb Laws

 Did you know that within the last year, Maine has seen an increase of approximately 3,500 vacation rentals?
 With so many new rentals entering the market Maine understands the importance of maintaining and regulating short-term rentals, especially in cities like Kennebunkport and Freeport.
-STR laws and regulations are constantly changing and we strive to keep our community up to date on these matters.
+STR rules and Maine Airbnb laws are constantly changing and we strive to keep our community up to date on these matters.
 We have outlined updated regulations that we are aware of in the state of Maine below:

 If you have questions about short-term rentals in Maine, contact Proper Insurance.
 Our agents are experts in the vacation rental industry.
 Call 888-631-6680 today.